 The source term analysis is based on the characterization of the radioactive material contained in the fuel to evaluate its dispersion due to a reactor accident.
-The radionuclide inventory of interest was revised over the years by inventory25 the US NRC until the current version in the report from 1995 NUREG-1465,25 shown in Table 2.
+The radionuclide inventory of interest was revised over the years by inventory Provide the source term radionulide the US NRC until the current version in the report from 1995 NUREG-1465, shown in Table 2.